onursaltas/N11-Login-UI-AUTOMATION/README.md

 # N11-Login-UI-AUTOMATION
 Visit https://www.n11.com/ page, go to Login page and write Login related manual tests cases (functional, UI, security etc).

+# Command
+1. The main page is reached with the n11.com url.
+Click the 'Log In' button on the home page.
+2. It is checked whether the page n11.com/giris-yap has been reached.
+3. The loading status of all web elements (such as text, button, image) on the page that opens is checked.
+4. For the Member Login process, the mail and password boxes are filled and the login process is done with the 'Log In' button.
+a.
+After the login process, it is checked whether a redirect to the home page is made or not.
+b.
+It is checked whether warnings are made for unsuitable mail and password formats in the relevant fields.
+c.
+During the mail and password filling process, min.-max.
+The character count status is checked.
+d.
+Min.-max.
+It is checked whether more characters are written than the number of characters.
+e.
+Sign in operation is performed with the wrong mail and password format and it is checked whether there is a warning or not.
+f.
+It is checked whether the sign-in process is made and whether there is a warning with the information in the correct format and not registered in the system.
+g.
+The working status of the 'Show' button in the Password box is checked.
+h.
+During the login process, the 'Remember Me' checkbox is checked and the login process is performed.
+It is checked whether the relevant information is saved for subsequent login operations.

+5. Check the 'Forgot Password' button.
+a.
+In the field opened with the relevant button, the process of entering an e-mail in the mail box is done.
+b.
+It is checked whether there is a warning about whether the mail format is appropriate.
+c.
+Min.-max.
+It is checked whether there is a character check and warning.
+d.
+If the mail does not match the records, it is checked whether there is a warning or not to
+e.
+The working status of the 'Send' button is checked.
+f.
+It is checked whether the password renewal link/instructions has been sent to the relevant e-mail.
+g.
+Password renewal process is performed and login process is performed with the new password.
+h.
+It is checked whether the relevant box is closed or not.

+6. Click on the 'Login with Apple', 'Quick Login' and 'Login with Facebook' buttons and check the redirection to the relevant login pages.

+7. The 'Register' button is checked and it is verified that the relevant page has been opened.

+8. In the Header and sub-Banner section, it is checked whether there is a clickable area (such as image, button, link, text).
+If there is a clickable area, the redirection to the relevant page is checked.